 The Remuneration Committee consists of three non-executive Directors and has an independent Chairman, consistent with the ASX Corporate Governance Council recommendations.
-The names of the members of the Remuneration Committee and their attendance at meetings of the committee are detailed in the 30 June 2022 Directors' Report.
+The names of the members of the Remuneration Committee are detailed in the 30 June 2023 Directors' Report.
+Please refer to Table 2-1: Attendance of meetings by Directors for details on the number of Remuneration committee meetings held during the period under review as well as attendance thereof.